Psychology Scholarships for College

 • Active Psi Chi membership in good standing.

-• High academic achievement in psychology coursework.
+• High achievement in psychology coursework.

 Scholarships for Women Pursuing Degrees in Psychology

-American Psychological Foundation (APF) Graduate Student Scholarship
+American Psychological Foundation Graduate Student Scholarship

-The APF Graduate Student Scholarship assists graduate students demonstrating strong potential for psychological research.
-APF scholarships support many areas of psychology, including developmental, clinical, cognitive, social, and health psychology.
+The American Psychological Foundation (APF) Graduate Student Scholarship supports graduate students who show strong potential for psychological research.
+APF awards can cover many areas of psychology, including developmental, clinical, cognitive, social, and health psychology.

 Psychology Scholarships for High School Seniors